rekalogika/file-src/packages/file-association-entity/README.md

 # rekalogika/file-association-entity

-Various utilities for handling files inside domain entities.
-At the moment, it contains a Doctrine embeddable class to replicate file metadata in the entity, and decorators for the purpose.
+Utilities for handling files inside domain entities:

+* `EmbeddedMetadata` for embedding metadata inside Doctrine entities
+* `AbstractFile` for creating one-to-many relations with files
+* `NullFile` for handling cases in domain entities where a file must be present but is missing in the storage backend.
 ## Documentation

 [rekalogika.dev/file-bundle](https://rekalogika.dev/file-bundle)